 We made two of them.
 Aren’t they so pretty?
 You can also hang it like a windchime by sticking a loop of yarn behind it.

-If you liked this paper jellyfish craft, check out this recycled egg carton shark which is another great under the sea craft project!
+Egg carton shark – If you liked this paper jellyfish craft, check out this recycled ocean animal craft which is another great under-the-sea craft project!
+It’s not only fun but also a great way to help our environment.